ocidique/bootstrap-grid-for-sass/README.md

-# Bootstrap 3 Grid for Sass
+# Bootstrap Grid for Sass

 This forked from a Sass-powered version of [Bootstrap 3](https://github.com/twbs/bootstrap).

+Currently based on Bootstrap 3.3.1

 Example folder structure for the grid usage: